When is scalar multiplication decidable?: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Evgeny Gordon for interest in this work and helpful comments, and Alexis Bès, Bernarnd Boigelot, Véronique Bruyère, Christian Michaux and Françoise Point for pointing out references.
+The author thanks Evgeny Gordon for interest in this work and helpful comments, Alexis Bès, Bernarnd Boigelot, Véronique Bruyère, Christian Michaux and Françoise Point for pointing out references, and the anonymous referee for carefully reading this paper.